Yield mechanisms

 Before it finishes, an interrupt occurs.
 The architecture disables

-onto the kernel task stack, and
+interrupts, pushes a partial regstate onto the kernel task stack, and

-jumps to exception_entry
+jumps to exception_entry.

 If the exception had happened when the CPU was in unprivileged mode (in

-user context), the CPU would have pushed the partial regstate
+user context), the CPU would have pushed the partial regstate onto the

 CPU stack.